DonatasUziela/advent-of-code/README.md

 `yarn install`

-To run challenge code: check the command in last line of each .js file
+To run challenge code: check the command in last line of each .ts (.js) file

 ## Troubleshooting